mitchtabian/FlutterPlayground/README.md

 2. onGenerateRoute
     - dynamically generate a route (could be used for dynamically generating screens)
     - MaterialApp param
-3.
+3. Tabs
+    - `170.
+Adding TabBar to the AppBar`
+    - DefaultTabController
+    - This was very easy to set up and looks good.
+Much easier than setting this up natively.
+Very intuitive.
+4.

 # Thoughts on Flutter
 1. June 11
 	- I think Flutter became very popular among "new" developers because:
 		1. cross platform
 		2. it's easier to hack something together that works.
 There aren't as many architectural patterns, architectures, etc...
 And much less judgement from the developer community.
 Like if you build a piece of shit on native and show the community, they will crucify you.
 But if you did the same thing with flutter, I doubt anyone would say much.
 2. June 12
     - Nothing to say today.
 3. June 16